Gugunner/rw-flutter-bootcamp/README.md

 * I love reading books focused in management, psychology and business, this year I read "The Toyota Way", "Never Split the Difference", "Dart Apprentice" and "Ego is the enemy".
 * I enjoy going for a run in the early morning.
 * I'm a huge fan of board games and card games, basically where there is strategy I like to go for a dive in it, just played "Everdell" and "Spirit Island" those game rock!.
 * I also enjoy going out to eat and learn about new places with delicious food.
-Most of all I enjoy studying and build or rebuild skills to enter bigger challenges.
+* Most of all I enjoy studying and build or rebuild skills to enter bigger challenges.

 ### What I want to achieve
-1. Graduate from the course (since I own a smalls startup being able to graduate from this course is for me a great leap forward)
+1. Graduate from the course (since I own a small startup being able to graduate from this course is for me a great leap forward)

 2. Improve on my developing skills to better understand a software line of production for mobile apps.